foonathan/memory/doc/installation.md

 A `0.x` version requires an exact match in the call to `find_package()`, otherwise a library with same major version and a higher minor version is also compatible.
 If you want only exact version matches add the `EXACT` flag to `find_package()`.

+If a right library version/configuration cannot be found, this is an error due to the `REQUIRED`.
+If this is not what you want, leave it out and do conditionals based on the CMake variable `foonathan_memory_FOUND`.
+In the source code, all targets linking to the library have the macro `FOONATHAN_MEMORY` defined automatically, as `FOONATHAN_MEMORY_VERSION_MAJOR/MINOR`.
+Use conditional compilation with them.

 After that you can link to the library by calling `target_link_libraries(your_target PUBLIC foonathan_memory)`.
 This only requires that `your_target` has C++11 or higher activated.